visipedia/annotation_tools/README.md

 # Visipedia Annotation Toolkit

 This repository contains a collection of tools for editing and creating [COCO style datasets](http://cocodataset.org/#download).
-This repo is a work in progress.

-The annotation tools are built on top of [Leaflet.js](http://leafletjs.com/) and [Leaflet.draw](https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html).
+These web based annotation tools are built on top of [Leaflet.js](http://leafletjs.com/) and [Leaflet.draw](https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html).

 ## Capabilities:
 * Load and visualize a COCO style dataset